tetloose/tetloose-wp/Docs/Setup/setup.md

 See [SSH](ssh.md)

-## Install the requirments
+## Install the requirements

 1. `cd ~/path-to-repo/tetloose-wp`
 2. `yarn setup`

-Set up will first generate a **.env** file, it will give you options to use a template and manually alter the values or an interactive option.
+Set up will first generate a **.env** file in the project root, it will give you options to use a template and manually input the values values or an interactive option.

 Check values in `.env` before continuing.

 `yarn setup` will continue to install packages.
-Once it co then it Browser sync will open a browser with  **localhost:3000**.
+Once it completes, Browser-Sync will open a browser with  **localhost:3000**.

 It's very important you **do not** install Wordpress on **localhost:3000**.

-Install Wordpress on the host url i.e. `project-name.test/wp/wp-admin`.
+This will cause a page reload every time you save code.

-We don't want Browser sync any where near Wordpress.
+Install Wordpress on the vHost url i.e. `project-name.test/wp/wp-admin`.

 More info see [FIRST LOAD >>](../Wordpress/first-load.md).